 - An original letter (declaration) of financial support from the person(s) or sponsoring agency providing funds for your tuition and living expenses for the duration of your study at Saint Louis University.
 Photocopies, scanned documents and faxes are NOT acceptable.

 - How do I apply for scholarships and financial aid?

 We offer several merit-based scholarships for which there is no separate application.
 You must submit an ACT or SAT score in order to be considered for one of these scholarships.
 In addition, we offer two scholarships that do require separate applications: the Martin Luther King Jr. Scholarship and the Presidential Scholarship.
 These two scholarships are only open to first-time freshmen entering in the fall semester.
 All qualified students are encouraged to apply for these awards.
 We also offer transfer scholarships to qualified transfer students for which there is no separate application.

 We do have some financial aid available to international students; however, the amount of these awards can fluctuate and is not guaranteed.
+Applicants are asked to complete College Board's CSS/Financial Aid Profile to determine their eligibility and they can click here to complete it.
 There are also several private scholarships open to international students, and you can find more information about them here.

 - Have you received my documents?